jannekem/monoverse/README.md

 ```

 where `<project>` is the key of the project as defined in the configuration file.
 The program will then print the next version number to the standard output if a new release is required.

+### Set logging verbosity

+By default, Monoverse will only print errors and warnings to `stderr`.
+You can increase the logging verbosity by using the `-v` or `--verbose` flag.
+This may be useful for debugging purposes.

+If you want to suppress warnings and only print errors, you can use the `-q` or `--quiet` flag.
+You can also use the `-qq` flag to suppress both warnings and errors.

 ## Docker